 Get Residency by Buying Property in Spain

 Spain joined the reigns of countries offering Golden Visa programs, granting Spanish property buyers the right to live in Spain.
-The Spain Golden Visa program allows investors and their families to receive Spanish residency in exchange for an investment in real estate of a minimum value of €500,000.
+The Spain Golden Visa program allows investors and their family members to receive Spanish residency in exchange for an investment in real estate of a minimum value of €500,000.

 The initial residence permit is valid for two years and renewable for three, after which permit holders can apply for permanent residency.
 A total of ten years of residency allows visa holders to qualify for Spanish citizenship and a Spanish passport.